secretbosscode/nzbidx/README.md

 running `scripts/snapshot.sh` from `cron` or by enabling the scheduled workflow in `.github/workflows/snapshot.yml`.

+Set `OS_SNAP_KEEP` to the number of snapshots to retain.
+Older snapshots will be removed after each run to keep the repository size in check.

 ### Restore

 1. Register the repository if needed.